Solar-powered ATMs to deliver clean drinking water in Pakistan

 By regulating and measuring the water used daily in a specific area, he said, the government can better manage the scarce resource.

-The real test, he said, will be whether the water dispensing centres are maintained and effectively monitored.
+The real test, he said, will be whether the water dispensing centers are maintained and effectively monitored.

-He said the centres also need to be supported by a concerted national effort to build new water reservoirs.
-Pakistan’s water storage capacity is currently just 30 days, a quarter of what neighbouring India says is needed.
+He said the centers also need to be supported by a concerted national effort to build new water reservoirs.
+Pakistan’s water storage capacity is currently just 30 days, a quarter of what neighboring India says is needed.

 (Reporting by Aamir Saeed; editing by Laurie Goering)